 After painting my office/guest room back in January, I began to get a feel for how I wanted to customize our home.
 And since Rowen’s room had a few places on his walls in need of repair, I decided some fresh paint would be a great start for his big boy bedroom makeover!

-I went with Sherwin-William’s Repose Gray, since it’s a pretty popular neutral color.
+I went with Sherwin-Williams Repose Gray, since it’s a pretty popular neutral color.
 I love that it gives a calming feeling to the room.
 Not too light, not too dark.

-But what I really wanted to do was make a bit of a statement with a board and batten wall behind his bed.
+What I really wanted to do was make a bit of a statement with a board and batten wall behind his bed.
 I’d never done anything like it before, so this was a first for me!

 I went the DIY route and it turned out pretty well.
 It was budget friendly too, with everything costing under $100.
 While it’s far from perfect, I am happy with the way it turned out.
 I really feel like it adds a little “something” extra to his room.
 Don’t you agree?